lue-bird/elm-state-interface/README.md

 ```elm
 interface : Int -> Interface Int
 ```
-`Interface Int` means that the interface can come back with an `Int` some time in the future.
+`Interface Int` means that the interface can come back with an `Int` some time in the future, in our case an incremented counter state.
 The app will use this result as the new state.

 We use [`Web.Dom.listedTo`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface/latest/Web-Dom#listenTo) to be notified when a user clicks the button.